tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 *   Error codes `?14.50` and `?14.56` can't happen; SIMH doesn't simulate a PDP-12 or a LAB-8/e

-## `FRA` Built-In Function

-`CARD3.DA` and `CARD4.DA` in the [U/W FOCAL reference cards][uwfr] refer
-to a `FRA` built-in function which the [manual][uwfm] does not document.
-Lacking documentation, we have not been able to test it.
-Once we figure out what it is supposed to do, it will be documented here.

-Until then, the three `?17.XX` error codes listed on the refcard are untested.

-## `ZVR` Command

-Some U/W FOCAL documents talk about a `ZVR` command.
-It is the Zero VaRiable command and is thus just another way of spelling `ZERO`, since U/W FOCAL only pays attention to the first letter of the command.

 ## <a id="diffs"></a>Differences Between U/W FOCAL and Other FOCALs